 Yosemite National Park’s Firefall is probably the most popular natural phenomenon that happens each year in the park.
-This “event” usually occurs during the last two weeks of February each year, but it is dependent on the water levels feeding the seasonal Horsetail Falls and having a clear sky so that the sun can reflect off the water and create the appearance of lava coming down the side of El Capitan.
+This “event” usually occurs during the last two weeks of February each year.
+Still, it is dependent on the water levels feeding the seasonal Horsetail Falls and having a clear sky so that the sun can reflect off the water and create the appearance of lava coming down the side of El Capitan.
 I tried to view it last year, but there was not enough water to feed the waterfall, so when I heard it was happening this year (2019), I packed up all my stuff and made the 6 hour road trip to the park from Southern California.
 It was one of the best experiences I have had in the state so I took my dad to experience it in 2021 as well.
-Based on those two trips, here is all the information if you want to experience this in 2020 (it is done for 2019).
+Based on those two trips, here is all the information on how to make the most of your visit to Yosemite National Park for Firefall.

 - Usually only happens from around Feb 14 – 28